-- 1. Make an incision at the desired catheter insertion site. (fig. 3a) - 2.
-Dilate the insertion site, guiding the dilators over the guide wire. (fig. 3b) - 3.
-Thread the peel-apart introducer sheath over the guide wire into the pleural space. (fig. 3c) - 4.
-Remove the guide wire and dilator as a unit. (fig. 3c) - NOTE: Do not pinch the introducer sheath.
-Instead, place thumb over the sheath hub to prevent either air entering or excess fluid draining from the pleural space. - 5.
-Pass the distal tip of the catheter into the peel-apart introducer sheath ensuring that all fenestrations are within the pleural space. (fig. 3d) - NOTE: The most proximal fenestration is placed through the barium stripe to enable verification of catheter placement using fluoroscopy or x-ray. - 6.
-Peel away the introducer sheath. - 7.
-Make an incision inferior and medial to the insertion site at a distance selected for tunnel length (generally 5 to 8 cm). - 8.
-Create a tunnel between the two incision sites. (fig. 3e) - 9.
-Remove the stylet from the catheter. (fig. 3f) - 10.
+- 2. Dilate the insertion site, guiding the dilators over the guide wire. (fig. 3b) - Thread the peel-apart introducer sheath over the guide wire into the 3 peritoneal cavity. (fig. 3c) 4. - NOTE: Do not pinch the introducer sheath.
+Instead, place thumb over the sheath hub to prevent excess fluid from draining out of the peritoneal cavity.

+- 5. Pass the distal tip of the catheter into the peel-apart introducer sheath ensuring that all fenestrations are within the peritoneal space. (fig. 3d) NOTE: The most proximal fenestration is placed through the barium stripe to enable verification of catheter placement using fluoroscopy or x-ray. - Peel away the introducer sheath keeping the catheter in place. - 7.
+Make an incision superior and medial to the insertion site at a distance selected for tunnel length (generally 5 to 8 cm). - 8.
+Create a tunnel between the two incision sites. (fig. 3e) - Remove the stylet from the catheter. (fig. 3f) - 10.
 Cut catheter below Y-connector. - 11.
 Attach proximal end of the catheter to the tunneler. - 12.
 Thread tunneler and catheter from the insertion site to the incision at the catheter exit site. - 13.
 Pull the catheter through the tunnel until the cuff is appropriately positioned. - 14.
 Place the slide clamp on the catheter immediately proximal to the exit site. - 15.
 Separate the catheter from the tunneler. - 16.
-Go to "Catheter to Valve Connection" section.
+Go to "Catheter to Valve Assembly Connection Procedure" section.